iPlumb3r/KeepLink/5_HowTo/CreateAPackage_EN.md

 * Definition mode : Adding Items one after the other
 * Mode of realization : With each "Build", a "Delta" is created.
 * Mode of use : The person who receives the Package can add new Items, but also delete existing Items (=> BUT this will delete them from all collaborators, including the issuer of the Package when applying updates)
-* Advanced: Ability to specify the inclusion of a "Static" package
+* Advanced : Ability to specify the inclusion of a "Static" package

 "Static" Package
 -